SwiftyVK/SwiftyVK/README.md

 ## **Getting started**
 ### Implement SwiftyVKDelegate

-For start using `SwiftyVK` you should implement `SwiftyVKDelegate` protocol in your custom `VKDelegate` class.
+To start using `SwiftyVK` you should implement `SwiftyVKDelegate` protocol in your custom `VKDelegate` class.
-It is using to notify your app about important SwiftyVK lifecycle events.
+It is used to notify your app about important SwiftyVK lifecycle events.

 For example: